-The sessions will be confidential with a very few exceptions.
+Other than this communication, the sessions will be confidential with a very few exceptions.
 This would usually be if you were going to hurt or abuse yourself or another person, or were likely to do so.
 Except under the most extraordinary of circumstances, if I have to break confidentiality I will discuss it with you first.

 Another key exception to total confidentiality is that of professional supervision.
-As with all accredited psychologists and psychotherapists (not just those in training) I am required to be in regular professional supervision in which I discuss my practice with another experienced professional.
+As with all accredited psychologists and psychotherapists (not just those in training) I am required to be in regular professional supervision where I discuss my practice with another experienced professional.
 More information on this sort of supervision can be found on the BACP website.